GoFundMeme/gfm-sdk/README.md

   console.log("Pool Data:", pool);
 })();
 ```

-🎨 Need a Lightweight Frontend SDK?
+🎨 Looking for a Lightweight Frontend SDK?

-If you’re working on a frontend project, you may want to use @gofundmeme/sdk-frontend instead.
+If you’re developing a frontend application, consider using @gofundmeme/sdk-frontend instead.

-🚨 Why?
+🚨 Why Choose the Frontend SDK?
-The full SDK includes external dependencies like Orca SDK, Raydium SDK, and Meteora SDK, which can cause compatibility issues in frontend applications.
+The full SDK includes dependencies like Orca SDK, Raydium SDK, and Meteora SDK, which can introduce compatibility issues in frontend environments.
+The frontend version is optimized for seamless client-side integration.

 ✅ Use @gofundmeme/sdk-frontend if:
 	•	You don’t need Harvesting features.
-	•	You only need pool interactions, swaps, and claims.
+	•	You only require pool interactions, swaps, and claims.
-	•	You want a lighter, more frontend-friendly package.
+	•	You want a lightweight, frontend-optimized SDK.

-📚 Frontend SDK (@gofundmeme/sdk-frontend) Documentation:
-See Here

-📚 Frontend SDK (@gofundmeme/sdk-frontend) Documentation:
+📚 Frontend SDK Documentation:
-See Here
+👉 Read More Here

 ### 🏗️ Example Use Cases